- By Jeremy Quittner

-Slack’s growing popularity as the productivity tool of choice has attracted $540 million in venture capital funding, the most recent being a Series F round of $200 million in April 2016 led by Thrive Capital.
-2016 saw the startup hit its stride—daily active users reached 4 million while 33,000 paid teams now use the platform.
+Slack’s growing popularity as the productivity tool of choice has attracted $540 million in venture capital funding, including a Series F round of $200 million in April 2016 led by Thrive Capital.
+That year saw the startup hit its stride—daily active users reached 4 million while 33,000 paid teams now use the platform.
 Slack doubled down on its mission to integrate with other enterprise tools, including Salesforce software, Google Cloud, and IBM Watson, while welcoming developers to create a growing number of highly specialized bots for everything from email management to expense tracking.
 In 2017, Slack will continue its efforts to become a one-stop shop for productivity through partnerships with its fellow enterprise companies and by iterating and improving on features, like Slackbot and artificial intelligence-driven Search, that have made it the productivity juggernaut it is today.

 Slack has succeeded where other collaboration platforms have failed by making company communication not just easy, but fun.
 Its elegantly designed chat rooms and intuitive interface allow for instant team communication, essentially eliminating the need for email chains.